MekhyW/SkyFood-V2/README.md

 4. Autonomous navigation from point A to point B, and hyperparameter optimization
 5. Saving and loading maps in functions
 6. Saving points of interest and docking stations, and functions for navigating to points
-7. Behavior tree, create behavior for autodocking
+7. Behavior tree, create behavior for autodocking with opennav_docking
 8. Create behavior to open and close doors
 9. Sound playback
 10. Docker and Docker Compose